Up to 60% off sofas & mattresses — limited‑time deals.

 Try this in the showroom:

 • Sit in your usual posture for a full minute.
-If you “find” the coils, the comfort layers are probably too thin for you.
+If you start noticing the springs, the comfort layers may be too thin for you.

-• Shift left/right and lean back as you would during a long TV session; you want controlled give, not a hammock.
+• Shift side to side and lean back the way you would during a longer TV session; you want controlled give, not a loose, hammock-like drop.

-• Press firmly along the front edge; if it collapses sharply, that weakness will show up every time you stand.
+• Press along the front edge.
+If it folds too easily, that weakness will show up every time you stand.

 Action Summary